AlexWorx/ALib-Class-Library/docs/pages/prepro.md

   Symbol which denotes how many bytes the hardware will write with a value of type <c>long double</c>.
   This size might be smaller than the amount of memory that an allocation of that type would consume, hence what is reported by <c>sizeof(long double)</c>.<br>
-  Usually, this symbol is deduced in \alibheader{lang/integers.hpp} depending on the compiler and platform.
+  Usually, this symbol is deduced (in the internal header \alibheader{lang/integers.inl}) depending on the compiler and platform.

   @see If platform-dependent deduction fails, see documentation of \ref ALIB_SIZEOF_INTEGER for
-       information about providing this compiler symbol together with four others.<br>
+       information about providing this compiler-symbol together with four others.<br>

-  @see The value of this symbol is used to define the specialization of struct
+  @see The value of this symbol is used to define the specialization of
-       \alib{boxing;T_SizeInPlaceholder} for template type <c>long double</c>.
+       \alib{boxing;SizeTraits} for template type <c>long double</c>.
 @}